mendix/docs/content/howto/extensibility/create-native-javascript-action.md

 For Android you add a lister for the *hardware back button*.
 When pressed you will stop listening for tags, and cancel the execution by calling the `reject` function.
 This way the nanoflow will receive an error that is caught by the error handler.

 During the period that you are listening for a tag, the user can switch off the NFC function in Android.
-This will cause a *state change* that you will catch and cause a rejection to the promise.  [todo: check]
+This will cause a state change that you will catch and cause a rejection to the promise.

 The second parameter of the `registerTagEvent` function is the instruction text shows in the iOS `Ready to Scan` dialog box.
 After the tag is found by the reader, you have to `stop` the NFC manager.
 This way you stop listening for state changes on Android, and you stop listening for the session to close in iOS.